jeremykendall/php-domain-parser/README.md

 While `Rules::resolve` will only throws an exception if the section value is invalid, the `Rules::getPublicSuffix` is more restrictive and will additionnally throw if:

-- If the Domain is invalid or seriously malformed
+- The domain name is invalid or seriously malformed
-- If the PublicSuffix can not be normalized and converted using the domain encoding.
+- The public suffix can not be normalized and converted using the domain encoding.

 **WARNING:**